MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/configure-xmpp-gateway-access-policies-and-certificates.md

 ---

 # Configure XMPP gateway access policies and certificates
-[]

 XMPP federation defines an external deployment based on the eXtensible Messaging and Presence Protocol (XMPP).
-An XMPP configuration allows Lync users access to XMPP domain users by:
+An XMPP configuration allows users access to XMPP domain users by:

 - IM and Presence - person to person only

-- Creation of XMPP federated contacts in the Lync client
+- Creation of XMPP federated contacts in the Skype for Business client

 When you configure policies for support of extensible messaging and presence protocol (XMPP) federated partners, the policies apply to users of XMPP federated domains, but not to users of session initiation protocol (SIP) instant messaging (IM) service providers, or SIP federated domains.
 You configure an XMPP Federated Partner for each XMPP federated domain that you want to allow your users to add contacts and communicate with.
 Once the policies are in place, you need to configure the XMPP Gateway certificates.